kyhau/docker-notebook/docker-security.md

     ([Image source: docs.docker.com](https://docs.docker.com/ee/ucp/authorization/grant-permissions/#swarm-grants))

 1. Only an administrator can manage grants, subjects, roles, and access to resources.

+## UCP Client Bundle

+A UCP Client Bundle provides the following items to a client that intends to use or manage the cluster:

+1. Account security key
+1. Environment variables to set the connection destination.
+1. UCP certificate files to trust.

+## Client certificates for administrators

+UCP issues different types of certificates depending on the user:

+1. User certificate bundles: only allow running docker commands through a UCP manager node.
+1. Admin user certificate bundles: allow running docker commands on the Docker Engine of any node.

 ## Docker image signing